Admission to Take Selected Courses in the JD Program

 NCA applications are due at OLSAS by 11:59 pm EDT May 1, 2013.
 NCA applicants must submit the following documentation directly to OLSAS:

-- An OLSAS application;
+- OLSAS application form;

 - official and original law school academic transcripts (see note on transcripts below);